iVGeek/Pseudo-Backlight/README.md

 # Pseudo-Backlight

-fake-backlight shouldn't need to exist, but it does.
+Pseudo-backlight shouldn't need to exist, but it does.

-fake-backlight fakes a backlight for your display because..
+Pseudo-backlight mimics a backlight for your display because..

-You can't control it any other way in linux
+You can't control it any other way in linux for reasons like:

-ACPI is hard
+# 1. ACPI is hard 😞:
-Your OEM sucks
+# 2. Your OEM sucks 😢
-Your eyes hurt
+# 3. Your eyes hurt :hurtrealbad:

 ### Wondering why/how in the multiverse? 🤔
 Certain manufacturers' cutting-edge laptops may not allow you to control the backlight brightness.
 You may have tried a hundred random hacks, none of which worked, and Linux also does not have some obscure driver for your system.